 Avoyelles Parish was settled by predominantly direct French Immigrants and their descendants- long before the Acadians came to Louisiana, the ancestors of Avoyelles were settled here.
 The Avoyelles French settled first in Pt.
 Coupee and New Orleans, then made their way to Avoyelles by 1781.
 Names such as Bordelon, DeCuir, Laborde, Normand are unique to the Greater Avoyelles area.
-All of the first families were from France, either directly or by way of Quebec, except the DeCuir family which came from Macon, Hainaut, Belgium and the Scallan family who came from Ireland.
-Only two of the early families which came to Avoyelles, Jeansonne and Moulard, have ties to Acadia, with Jeansonne actually being an Acadian version of Johnson, a Scottish name.
+All of the first families were from France, either directly or by way of Quebec, except the DeCuir family which came from Macon, Hainaut, Belgium, and the Scallan family who came from Ireland.
+Only two of the early families which came to Avoyelles, Jeansonne, and Moulard, have ties to Acadia, with Jeansonne actually being an Acadian version of Johnson, a Scottish name.

 Just about all genealogists agree that all the Bordelons in Louisiana descended from Gabriel Laurent Bordelon who was the first Bordelon in Louisiana.
 He was employed as a merchant seaman and came into America through New Orleans.
 My direct ancestry then moved from New Orleans through the Pointe Coupee or New Roads area then finally resided in the Marksville area.
 From there we fanned out all over the US and world.

 A summary of some of the generations we will discuss is below.